 The Chaudhuri court used the three-part test from Lemon v.
-Kurtzman, 403 U.S. 602 (1971) (subsection 1.6.3), to resolve both the prayer claim and the moment-of-silence claim.
+Kurtzman, 403 U.S. 602 (1971) (Section 1.6.3), to resolve both the prayer claim and the moment-of-silence claim.
 Under the first prong of the Lemon test, the court found, as in Tanford, that a prayer may "serve to dignify or to memorialize a public occasion" and therefore has a legitimate secular purpose.
-Moreover, "if the verbal prayers had a legitimate secular purpose . . . it follows almost fortiori that the moments of silence have such a purpose."
+Moreover, "if the verbal prayers had a legitimate secular purpose . . . it follows almost a fortiori that the moments of silence have such a purpose."
 Under the second prong, the court found that the principal or primary effect of the nonsectarian prayers was not "to indoctrinate the audience," but rather "to solemnize the events and to encourage reflection."
 As to the moment of silence, it was "even clearer" that the practice did not significantly advance or inhibit religion because individuals could use the moment of silence for any purpose-religious or not.
 And, under the final prong of the Lemon test, the court found that "any entanglement resulting from the inclusion of nonsectarian prayers at public university functions is, at most, de minimis" and that the "entanglement created by a moment of silence is nil."

-As in Tanford, the Chaudhuri court also rejected the plaintiffs' "coercion" argument based on Lee v.
-Weisman, 505 U.S. 577 (1992).
-At Tennessee State University, it was not mandatory for Professor Chaudhuri or any other faculty member to attend the TSU functions at issue, and there was no penalty for nonattendance.
+As in Tanford, the Chaudhuri court also concluded that the "coercion" test established in Lee v.
+Weisman, 505 U.S. 577 (1992), was not controlling.
+At Tennessee State University (TSU) (in contrast to the secondary school in Lee), according to the court, there was no coercion to participate in the prayers.
+It was not mandatory for Professor Chaudhuri or any other faculty member to attend the TSU functions at issue, and there was no penalty for nonattendance.
 Moreover, there was no "peer pressure" to attend the functions or to participate in the prayers (as there had been in Lee), and there was "absolutely no risk" that any adult member present at a TSU function would be indoctrinated by the prayers.